-The superficies needs to be registered against the property title deed at the land office and normally this is done for 30 years.
-You can also add the option for renewal in the superficies agreement or an option to purchase the property if you don’t own it in your name already.
-If you are going to build on the land and you have registered the superficies you can also ask for compensation for improvement of the land by means of the building you built once the superficies expires.
+This needs to be registered against the property title deed at the land office.
+Normally this is done for 30 years.
+You can also add the option for renewal in the agreement.
+Also an option to purchase the property if you don’t own it in your name already.
+If you are going to build on the land and you have registered the superficies.
+You can also ask for compensation for improvements to the land by means of the building you built once it expires.

-Normally expats will lease and empty stretch of land and build on it.
-The superficies is for ownership of what is on the land while the land itself if still in the hands and name of the land owner.
-As you are not going to own the land this property right allows you to develop the land without ownership of the land itself.
+Normally expats will lease an empty stretch of land and build on it.
+The superficies is for ownership of what is on the land while the land itself if still in the hands and name of the landowner.
+As you are not going to own the land.
+This property right allows you to develop the land without ownership of the land itself.

 The registration fees of the superficies are 1.1% which included the 0.1% stamp duty over the price.
 You are paying for the superficies to the owner of the land.